Frequently Asked Questions

 What are the requirements of being a trip participant?

 Full-time SNC students who are committed to social issues, direct service, making a difference and having fun are invited to apply.
-Participants must attend all pre-trip and post-trip meetings with their small group as well as TRIPS program large group events.
+Students who are currently on disciplinary probation with the college are unable to participate.
+Participants must attend all pre-trip and post-trip meetings with their small group as well as TRIPS Program large group events.
 After their trip, participants are expected to share their unique experience with others in the community.

 How does the application process work?

-Each fall, we solicit applications from students.
+Each fall semester, we solicit applications from students.
 These applications must be received by the deadline to be given full consideration.
-The trip leaders for your first choice trip review your application.
-If they think you are a good canidate for the trip, you are offered an interview for that trip.
+The Trip Leaders for your first choice trip review your application.
+If they think you are a good candidate for the trip, you are offered an interview for that trip.
 If they have too many applicants, they will pass your application on to your second and/or third choice trips.
 Do not be discouraged if you do not get an interview for your first choice trip.
 Some trips are very popular and have 40+ applications for 10 spots.
 We hope you will keep an open mind when it comes to your trip placement.